ibm-cloud-docs/monitoring/platform/cloud_services.md

 With {{site.data.keyword.vpc_full}} (VPC), you can provision a VPC in the {{site.data.keyword.cloud_notm}} to run an isolated environment within the public cloud.
 VPC gives you the security of a private cloud, with the agility and ease of a public cloud.
 The VPC infrastructure contains a number of Infrastructure-as-a-Service (IaaS) offerings, including Virtual Servers for VPC.
 [Learn more](/docs/vpc?topic=vpc-getting-started).

-The following table lists VPC infrastructure services that are Sysdig-enabled:
+The following table lists VPC infrastructure services that are enabled for {{site.data.keyword.mon_full_notm}}:

 | Service     | Description | Metrics             |
 |-------------|-------------|-------------------|